Lapeer Community Schools in collaboration with the University of Michigan-Flint will offer students the Humanities Program.

 Humanities Program (12 Credits)

+COM 210, Introduction to Public Speaking, 3 credits - Humanities.
 Students prepare and deliver speeches in class and develop skills of writing, organization, research and delivery.
 Students also engage in important public issues, develop an appreciation for ethical methods to approach diverse audiences and become more comfortable speaking in public.
 Students will learn skills of argumentation and persuasion in order to be better equipped to use speech as a tool to execute change.

+PSY 100, Principals of Psychology, 3 credits - Social Sciences.
 Introduction to scientific study of behavior and mental processes; major concepts, theoretical perspectives, and research.
 Overview of the research process; how psychological questions are generated and studied; research and theory in subfields such as neuroscience, human development, learning, memory, thinking, motivation and individual differences.

 In order to receive full consideration, the application must be completed, signed (parent and student signature required), dated and submitted with updated high school transcripts to your high school guidance office.
 Late applications will be accepted if space if available.